jackson-family/jackson-family-recipes/content/pages/soft-cutout-cookie.md

 * 4 to 4-1/2 cups flour
 * 1/2 tsp salt

-Add sifted to creamed alternately with 1 cup sour whip cream.
+Add sifted to creamed alternately with 1 cup sour cream.
 Chill.

 Roll out, cut, and bake at 350° for 8 min.
 They don't brown.
 Makes 2-3 doz.